1998 Shenyang trolleybus electrocution accident

-The Shenyang trolleybus electrocution accident happened at 15:50 on 12 August 1998, when a trolley pole fell off the trolley wires and connected onto a 11kV high-voltage cable, resulting in 5 deaths and 9 injuries.
-This accident had a devastating consequence to trolleybus operation in Shenyang, ultimately resulting in the complete removal of the trolleybus network in Shenyang.
+The Shenyang trolleybus electrocution accident is an overhead power line electrocution accident involving public transport in Shenyang, the capital city of Liaoning province, Northeast China.
+The accident happened at 15:50 on August 12, 1998, when a trolley pole on a trolleybus stopping at a bus stop in the central Shenhe District slipped off the trolley wires and contacted an uninsulated 11kV high-voltage cable.
+The vehicle then became electrically charged and electric discharge happened whenever passengers stepped off, resulting in 5 deaths and 9 injuries.
+This accident had a devastating consequence to the trolleybus operations in Shenyang, ultimately resulting in the complete removal of the city's long-running trolleybus network.

 Background

 Prior to the closure of the trolleybus network in Shenyang, it was the third largest trolleybus network in China, although in 1995 it was the largest by kilometre count of trolley wires, but second behind Shanghai in total vehicle count.
 In May 1999, after a number of reductions, there was a total of 12 lines, 4 depots and more than 400 trolleybuses.
 At its peak, there were about 20 routes.